YanCotta/SDS-CP032-mlpaygrade/submissions/team-members/hien-nguyen/REPORT-ADV.md

 # 📄 MLPayGrade – Project Report - 🔴 **Advanced Track**

-Welcome to your personal project report!
-Use this file to answer the key reflection questions for each phase of the project.
-This report is designed to help you think like a data scientist, guide AI tools more effectively, and prepare for real-world job interviews.

 ---

 ## ✅ Week 1: Setup & Exploratory Data Analysis (EDA)